wa1gon/Voteritas/README.md

-# Trusted Voting System Using PKI - README
+# Voteritas Voting System Using PKI - README

 ## Overview
+### Status - Work in progress.
+Mainly high-level design and layout.
 ### VoteVeritas – The Next Generation of Trusted Voting Systems

 **VoteVeritas** is an advanced, secure, and transparent voting platform designed